theNewDynamic/oregonsadventurecoast.com/content/blog/get-active-on-oregon-s-adventure-coast-in-2025.md

 &nbsp;

 **Fitness-Friendly Hotels:** There are plenty of lodging options to help you stay on track with your fitness goals while exploring Oregon’s Adventure Coast.
 In North Bend, the **Itty Bitty Inn** provides complimentary bicycles for guests to explore the area, while **The Mill Casino • Hotel & RV Park** features a fitness center, pool, and relaxing hot tubs.
 In Coos Bay, **The Edgewater Inn** offers access to a fitness room, with some rooms featuring private hot tubs.
-Additionally, the **Best Western Holiday Hotel** and **Red Lion Hotel both** include a fitness room and pool, making it easier for guests to stay active during their stay.
+In Coos Bay, the **Best Western Holiday Hotel** and **The Edgewater Inn** offer access to a fitness rooms and indoor heated pools, with some rooms featuring private hot tubs.
+Additionally, the **Red Lion Hotel** includes a fitness room and outdoor pool.
+Our fitness-friendly hotels make it easy for guests to stay active during their stay.

 [Click here](https://www.oregonsadventurecoast.com/lodging/) to see the complete list of all of our properties to find the one that's right for you!